 In 2018, more than eleven million undocumented immigrants lived in the United States.
-Not since slavery had so many U.S. residents had so few political rights.
-Many fought tirelessly to belong.
-Others rejected the United States and turned to their homelands for hope.
-What explains these clashing strategies of inclusion?
+Not since slavery had so many U.S. residents held so few political rights.
+Many strove tirelessly to belong.
+Others turned to their homelands for hope.
+What explains their clashing strategies of inclusion?
 And how does gender play into these fights?

 Undocumented Politics offers a gripping inquiry into migrant communities’ struggles for rights and resources across the U.S.-Mexico divide.
-For nearly two years, Abigail Leslie Andrews lived with unauthorized migrants and their families in the mountains of Oaxaca, Mexico, and the barrios of Southern California.
-Her nuanced comparison reveals how distinct local laws, policing, and power dynamics shape migrants’ political agency.
-Upending assumptions about gender and migration, she exposes how U.S. policies abet gendered violence.
+For twenty-one months, Abigail Andrews lived with two groups of migrants and their families in the mountains of Mexico and in the barrios of Southern California.
+Her nuanced comparison reveals how local laws and power dynamics shape migrants’ agency.
+Andrews also exposes how arbitrary policing abets gendered violence.
 Yet she insists that the process does not begin or end in the United States.
-Rather, migrants interpret the places they live in light of the differing hometowns they leave behind.
-In turn, their counterparts in Mexico must come to grips with migrant globalization.
-On both sides of the border, Andrews emphasizes, men and women transform patriarchy through their battles to belong.
-Ambitious and intimate, Undocumented Politics uncovers how the excluded find space for political voice.
+Rather, migrants interpret their destinations in light of the hometowns they leave behind.
+Their counterparts in Mexico must also come to grips with migrant globalization.
+And on both sides of the border, men and women transform patriarchy through their battles to belong.
+Ambitious and intimate, Undocumented Politics reveals how the excluded find space for political voice.

 This guest post is published as part of our Scholar-Activist series related to the American Sociological Association conference from August 11 – 14 in Philadelphia. #ASA18 #ScholarActivist By Abigail Leslie Andrews, author of Undocumented Politics: …Read More >